mpks/autoed/docs/pages/intro.rst

    disadvantage of the polling method is that it might require more computational resources.
-If you are working on a local filesystem, you can run the watch command with an option :code:`--inotify` or :code:`-i` to use :code:`inotify` without polling (which is the default).
+If you are working on a local filesystem, you can run the watch command with an option :code:`--inotify` or :code:`-i` to use :code:`inotify` without polling.
+By default, AutoED will use the polling method.

-   To minimize CPU usage, you can set the time interval (in seconds) for filesystem checks.
-Use :code:`--time_sleep` or :code:`-t`.
+   To minimize the CPU usage, you can set the time interval (in seconds) for filesystem checks.
+Use :code:`--sleep_time` or :code:`-t`.
 For example,

     .. code-block:: bash

-       autoed --time_sleep 60 watch /path/to/diffraction/data
+       autoed -t 60 watch /path/to/diffraction/data

    would check the filesystem every minute.